Jackzmc/sourcemod-plugins/README.md

 Spawn the holdout bots used in the passing.
 This supports all 8 characters, including with the minigun.
 They can spawn with any weapon or default to ak47.

 **Notes:**
-* The minigun holdout bot has to internally be Louis, so it will be Louis making sounds, but whatever model specified shown.
+* The minigun holdout bot has to internally be Louis, so it will be Louis making sounds, with whatever model specified being shown.
 This doesn't apply for normal holdout bot.
 * \<survivor name> can be "bill" or their numeric id (4).

 Code modified from https://forums.alliedmods.net/showthread.php?p=1741099